Best Hiking Sticks

 The best hiking stick is purely based upon where you intend on exploring.
 But, in all cases, the best hiking stick is the most study- and carbon fiber is the material that you are going to want to look out for.
 It is the most sturdy and lightest material currently on the market, and it is what most seasoned hikers personally use.
 Hikers also prefer cork grips over rubber and EVA foam because it is more absorbent and deteriorates much more slowly than the other materials.
 For hikers looking for a pole to offer support for their knees, an anti-shock hiking stick would be best, and hikers looking for a pole to aid them in rocky terrain would typically avoid the anti-shock option.

 Ideally, when walking on flat terrain, the perfect height for a walking stick is to bend your arm at the elbow and be able to hold the grip in your hand.
 Most of the hiking sticks available on the market can be expanded from approximately 24 inches to 54 inches.
 Some companies give hikers the option to select the size of their poles.
 For instance, if you are a woman who is 5’3’’, you probably would want to purchase a pole that is 100cm.
 For a man that is 6’3’’, he should opt for the pole that is 130cm.

-A good pair of hiking sticks can really open up the great outdoors to places you wouldn’t have traveled otherwise.
-If you were ever reluctant to go for a hike because it had rained for the past week, or you are up to your knees in snow- hiking sticks can help you navigate the trickiest of areas.
+A good pair of hiking sticks can really open up the great outdoors to places you wouldn’t have travelled otherwise.
+If you were ever reluctant to go for a hike because it had rained for the past week and you’re afraid of slipping on your next hike, or you are up to your knees in snow- hiking sticks can help you navigate the trickiest of areas.
 It’s important to do proper research to ensure you purchase a reliable pole because no one likes it when they are halfway through a hike and one of their poles snaps in half.